Mattc33/Necronomicon/Necronomicon.md

 ### Minions and On-Kill effects

 If a minion does the kill, the on kill effect will not be attributed to you.
 However, if the minion Ignites or Poisons and either Ignite or Poison does the kill, the on kill effect will be attributed to you.

+There is an exception with Head Hunter.
+It appears that minion kills count towards the effect.

 ---